What is the project?

-In 2017, the Relationships Australia National Research Network implemented a large project funded by the federation.
-The study was designed to generate evidence on the outcomes of RA FDR services, in both parenting and property disputes.
+In 2017, the Relationships Australia National Research Network implemented a large project funded by the Relationships Australia Federation.
+The study was designed to generate evidence on the outcomes of Relationships Australia’s Family Dispute Resolution (FDR) services, in both parenting and property disputes.
 The study employed a longitudinal survey design with quantitative data collected through client surveys at multiple points in time, as well as interviews with a subsample of participants to further investigate experiences and perceptions of the dispute resolution process.
+The RA FDR Outcomes Study was jointly managed by RA Victoria and RA Queensland.

 The research was completed in 2019.
 The study provides sound evidence for the efficacy of the federation’s family dispute resolution services, not only in assisting separating couples to reach agreement in parenting and property disputes, but also in reducing distress, improving adjustment to separation, and facilitating communication outside of FDR sessions.
-The RA FDR Outcomes Study was jointly managed by RA Victoria and RA Queensland.

 Key findings include that:

 - Almost two thirds (65%) of participants reached a full or partial agreement on one matter or more.

 - Overwhelmingly, participants found FDR to be safe, accessible and affordable.
 The traits of mediators were rated most positively.